devychen/detective_sim/README.md

 brew --version
 brew update
 ```
-Then run [codes](https://github.com/devychen/Thesis_CL/blob/main/prompts/profile_prompts_template.yaml) for profile generation.
+Then run [gen_profile] for profile generation.
 Profile generation done. ✅

-Using the [gen_agent_prompt.py] to generate the prompts for agents role-playing.
+Using the [gen_agent_prompt.py] to generate the prompts for agents role-playing. ✅